phrutis/Passphrases/README.md

 Is this theft?</br>
 If the found address is 7-10 years old without movement, it is a lost coin.<hr>

-What are the best ranges to look for?
+What are the best ranges to look for?</br>
 Where are the chances?</br>
-I think 1-500, but you just need to hope for luck<hr>
+I think 1-100, but you just need to hope for luck<hr>

 Do a continuation of the search from the last checkpoint.</br>
 I deliberately removed it until it is gone.